 It happens to most of us every year – plans for making the best of the hot summer months while sticking to a budget manage to go awry and we spend the rest of the year trying to figure out where our money went.

 Over spending on vacation is the biggest problem for most people.
-According to Experian, nearly 60 percent of Americans blow through their vacation budget and more than half pile up credit card debt as a result.
+Nearly 60 percent of Americans blow through their vacation budget and more than half pile up credit card debt as a result.
 Then, as the weather begins to really heat up in July and August, lingering in air conditioned spaces such as shopping malls, movie theaters and restaurants becomes the summer pastime.

 Instead of ending summer with fond memories, most people are left with unanticipated credit card debt as a keepsake.